Effective hand positions →

 For any number of loops, not just 9.

-Loops on the active hand can be held at the base of the fingers, and they don’t have to be held particularly taut for this part.
-(It’s not hard to slide loops forward or back on the fingers – just tip the whole hand forward or back, while keeping the fingers bent so the loops don’t slip off.)
+Loops on the other hand – the ‘active’ hand – can be held at the base of the fingers, and they don’t have to be held particularly taut for this part.

 For efficient braiding, hands should not be held palms-up facing the sky.
 If the passive hand is held palm-up, the active/operator finger has to bob up and down between the the loops to get through them.
 This is very inefficient, and becomes especially slow with this many loops.
 (Try to unlearn that habit if it already is one.)

-Note that the active hand turns slightly palm-down to hook down onto the thumb-loop (see right hand in photo below).
+Note that the active hand turns slightly palm-down to hook down onto a loop when it takes it (see right hand in photo below).

 © 2011–2018 Ingrid Crickmore